estherjk/estherjk.github.io/_posts/2014-10-29-getting-started-with-intel-edison-on-os-x.md

 The black cable is used to power Edison.
 (The port is also USB On-The-Go, where it can act as host or a peripheral.)
 The white cable is used for serial communication with the computer.
 Later on, we'll set up Wi-Fi so that we can SSH into Edison over Wi-Fi, which eliminates the need for using the white cable.
 Note that the above picture shows the Mini breakout board, but setup is essentially the same on the Arduino breakout board.

-To get Edison up-to-date, download the <a href="https://communities.intel.com/docs/DOC-23242" target="_blank">Edison Yocto complete image</a> and follow these <a href="https://communities.intel.com/docs/DOC-23193" target="_blank">instructions</a> for Mac.
+To get Edison up-to-date, download the <a href="https://communities.intel.com/docs/DOC-23242">Edison Yocto complete image</a> and follow these <a href="https://communities.intel.com/docs/DOC-23193">instructions</a> for Mac.

 ## Connecting to Edison from Mac OS X